dcorbett-haproxy/katacoda-scenarios/katacodacomdcorbett-haproxytest-scenario01/step1.md

 Consider the following example:
 <pre class="file" data-filename="haproxy.cfg" data-target="append">frontend fe_main
     bind :80
+    use_backend be_stats if { path_beg /haproxy-stats }
     default_backend be_app
 </pre>

 ### bind
 A `bind` setting assigns a listener to a given IP address and port.
 The IP can be omitted to `bind` to all IP addresses on the server and a port can be a single port, a range, or a comma-delimited list.

+### use_backend
+The `use_backend` setting chooses a backend pool of servers to respond to incoming requests if a given condition is true.
+It is followed by an ACL statement, such as `if path_beg /haproxy-stats`, that allows HAProxy to select a specific backend based on some criteria, such as checking if the path begins with /haproxy-stats.

 ### default_backend
 The `default_backend` setting is found in nearly every `frontend` and gives the name of a `backend` to send traffic to if a `use_backend` rule doesn’t send it elsewhere first.
 If a request isn’t routed by a `use_backend` or `default_backend` directive, HAProxy will return a 503 Service Unavailable error.